xantari/PinCab.Configurator/readme.md

 ![3 Screen Setup](https://github.com/xantari/PinCabScreenConfigurator/raw/master/Screenshots/Screenshot_3ScreensV2.png "3 Screen Setup")

 # TODO
-3. B2S ScreenRes.txt read/write/validation
+1. B2S ScreenRes.txt read/write/validation
-4. DMDDevice.ini (DMDExt / VPinMame) read/write/validation
+2. DMDDevice.ini (DMDExt / VPinMame) read/write/validation
-6. UltraDMD / FlexDMD Registry Key read/write/validation
+3. UltraDMD / FlexDMD Registry Key read/write/validation
-10. Add command line switch to actually run the FFMPeg commands to capture video and move the resulting videos to the correct location (depending on front end)
+4. Add command line switch to actually run the FFMPeg commands to capture video and move the resulting videos to the correct location (depending on front end)
-13. VPinMame registry location settings (for those not using DMDExt).
+5. VPinMame registry location settings (for those not using DMDExt).
 	a.
 Option to set Default
 	b.
 Option to update all previously run ROM's
-14. PinUp Popper / Player location settings read/write/validation
+6. PinUp Popper / Player location settings read/write/validation
-19. Create help HTML pages and hookup to the program
+7. Create help HTML pages and hookup to the program
-21. Ensure all the features of the ScreenRes editor exist in program
+8. Ensure all the features of the ScreenRes editor exist in program
-22. Add all SetDMD functions to program
+9. Add all SetDMD functions to program
-23. Add a feature that will compare your table list in PinballY / PinballX / Pinup Popper and show you missing and extra media (such as old outdated recordings) for things like Wheels / Backglass / Playfield / Launch Audio / etc.
+10. Add a feature that will compare your table list in PinballY / PinballX / Pinup Popper and show you missing and extra media (such as old outdated recordings) for things like Wheels / Backglass / Playfield / Launch Audio / etc.
+11. P-Roc settings read/write/validation
+12. Manual validation output info for Pinball FX2/FX3

 # Thank you!
 Thanks go to [Soroush Falahati](https://github.com/falahati) for his excellent [WindowsDisplayApi](https://github.com/falahati/WindowsDisplayAPI) and [EDIDParser](https://github.com/falahati/EDIDParser) libraries!

-# Revision History

-0.1.6 - 1/5/2020:
-	1. More documentation and settings page updates.
-	2. Menu reorganization.
-	3. Completed initial version of all settings we need.
-	4. Global Exception logging

 # Help Needed